DoTheEvo/XCPng-basics/README.md

 **Cinebench R15** is pretty clear cut.
 Was run several times on each, even with restarts.<br>
-**Geekbench** is nice that it gives a link to detailed results, has some note about timers with proxmox.<br>
+**Geekbench** is nice that it gives a link to detailed results, has some note about an issue with timers with proxmox.<br>
 **Cristal disk mark** shows pretty big differences, picked random read as the important value for the table.
-**HDtune** has some cashing going on hyperv and xcpng, hence high sequentials that are better than metal.<br>
+**HDtune** Burst speed was picked fo the table.
+There also was some cashing going on hyperv and xcpng, hence after a while sequentials higher than metal.<br>
 **iperf** would be more interesting if 2.5gbit or 10gbit nic, maybe there be some difference.<br>
 **DPC latency** test is probably worthless, but of note is that the very first measurment on proxmox had [better values](https://i.imgur.com/43Rw6YH.png) than metal, but I could not replicate it with later runs.<br>

+Likely the performance can be tweaked and improved on some, but I am fine with xcpng performance so its nice to not needing to bother.<br>
-Also of note - performance of windows in a VM is not indicative of a performance of linux virtual machines.
+Also of note - the performance of windows in a VM is not indicative of a performance of linux virtual machines, but I dont feel like doing linux, it would be probably geekbench + fio and I hate dealing with fio test configs and results.

+---
+---

 </details>

 <details>
-<summary><h4>Links of some informative value.</h4></summary>
+<summary><h3>Links of some informative value.</h3></summary>

 * [gyptazy - XCP-ng - A More Professional Alternative to Proxmox Based on Xen](https://gyptazy.com/xcp-ng-a-more-professional-alternative-to-proxmox-based-on-xen/)<br>
   xcpng loses or just keeps up in performance tests and theres